GabeScott/standard-works-vault/General Conference/1973 October - “The Gospel of Jesus Christ Is the Golden Door”.md

 The storehouse is to furnish the food for approximately 3 percent of the Church.
 Around 96,000 people receive commodities from the storehouse.
 We have a one-year inventory to supply needs for this 3 percent drawing from the storehouse.
 Brethren, bishops, those who administer these great funds and commodities, would you recall with me some principles that I think are urgent?

 For example, in the bishops storehouse we have foods that are going to the homes of our less fortunate Saints.
 We feel possibly as you deal with these commodities you may need to make some slight adjustments.
 We feel the best commodities that are produced on our projects should be brought into the storehouses, not the culls from the farm or from the flocks or from the herds of cattle.
-We think it ought to be the very best, for do we not recall the scripture, “Inasmuch as ye have done it unto ... the least of these my brethren, ye have done it unto me.”
-(Matt.
-25:40.)
+We think it ought to be the very best, for do we not recall the scripture, “Inasmuch as ye have done it unto … the least of these my brethren, ye have done it unto me.” ([[Matthew 25.40|Matt.
+25:40]].)
 I believe that is a two-edged sword, and if we give to the Lord, or give to these fine Saints who receive from the bishops storehouse the culls, I believe then that we might be dealt with justly by the Lord in a like manner.

 Now there are some principles we also need to understand.
 One is this: when stake presidents and bishops contribute to the general committee from your projects, would you consider that we must have the very best.
 For example, we had one stake president in a nearby stake who the central storehouse called and said, “We need a few head of cattle.”
 The wholesale index that the Church was working on was a little under that which represented the present market.
 He said, “No, we won’t furnish you the cattle.
 We will sell them and then we will give you the cash in lieu,” which he did.
 They gave us the cash in lieu, brethren.
 We had to go out on the wholesale market and buy dressed beef at an up price.
 Now you think about that.
 It is all the Lord’s money.
 I don’t believe he would be pleased with that kind of a transaction.
 I wouldn’t want to offend anyone.
 I just think we ought to give the best we have to the Lord’s storehouse.